 First Fifteen - Some weeks, they attend the first 15 minutes of the Sunday service with the adults.

-Children/Youth Worship - Other weeks, the children and youth hold a short worship service, just for them.
+Chalice Chapel - Other weeks, the children and youth hold a worship service, just for them.

 Nursery care is provided every Sunday for the youngest children and infants.